-The Cold-Eeze(R) products are distributed through numerous independent and chain drug and discount stores throughout the United States, including the Walgreen Company, Bindley-Western Drug Company, Revco, Albertsons, CVS, Rite-Aid, Eckerd Drug Company, Phar-Mor Inc., Wal-Mart, Target, The Kroger Company, Safeway Inc., SAM'S Club, BJ's Wholesale Club, Costco Wholesale, Drug Emporium, K-Mart Corporation, and wholesale distributors including McKesson Drug Company, Bergen Brunswig Drug Company, US Health Distributors, and AmeriSource.
+The Cold-Eeze(R) products are distributed through numerous food, chain drug and mass merchandisers throughout the United States, including the Walgreen Company, Albertsons, CVS, Rite-Aid, Eckerd Drug Company, Phar-Mor Inc., Wal-Mart, Target, The Kroger Company, Safeway Inc., Costco Wholesale, K-Mart Corporation, and wholesale distributors including, AmeriSource-Bergen Brunswig Drug Company, Cardinal Health and the McKesson Drug Company.

 The Company is not dependent on any single customer as the broad range of customers includes many large wholesalers, mass merchandisers, and multi-outlet pharmacy chains, five of which account for a significant percentage of sales volume.
-The top five represent 44%, 39%, and 38% of sales consolidated revenue for the years ended December 31, 2000, 1999 and 1998, respectively.
+The top five customers of the Company represent 33%, 44%, and 39% of its consolidated revenue for the years ended December 31, 2001, 2000 and 1999, respectively.

-Darius International, Inc., is a direct selling organization specializing in proprietary health and wellness products and the introduction of new products to the marketplace through a network of independent distributors.
-This method of distribution is in contrast to traditional distribution channels using independent and chain drug and discount stores as utilized by The Quigley Corporation in the promotion of the cold remedy products.
+wellness products and the introduction of new products to the marketplace through a network of independent distributors.
+This method of distribution is in contrast to traditional distribution channels using independent and chain drug and discount stores as utilized by the Company in the promotion of the cold remedy products.

 Caribbean Pacific Natural Products are sold exclusively through partnership marketing agreements at over 100 premier resorts, theme parks, and spas throughout the U.S., Mexico and the Caribbean.
-They include Anheuser-Busch-Entertainment, Biltmore, Resort Hyatt, Loews Portofino (Universal Studios), Marriott, Ritz Carlton, Westin and Wyndham resorts.
-In Mexico, Caribbean Pacific Natural Products has exclusive marketing rights at such Eco-archeological Parks as Xcaret and Xelha - which attract millions of visitors each year - as well as the famed Allegro and Melia resorts.
+They include Anheuser-Busch-Entertainment, Biltmore, Resort Hyatt, Marriott, Ritz Carlton, Westin and Wyndham resorts.
+In Mexico, Caribbean Pacific Natural Products has exclusive marketing rights at such Eco-archeological Parks as Xcaret and Xelha, as well as the Allegro and Melia resorts.